Best Ways To Be A Great Landlord – HomeHaks Top Recommendations!

 Those who rent from you are people.
 You’re a person too.
 Show it.
+Here are some of the best ways to deal with your tenants.
 Meet them face to face and show them around the property.
 Say thanks by buying a bunch of flowers and a bottle of wine to celebrate moving in.
 Be willing to chat through any concerns or questions your tenants have.
 Simple courtesy has a great way of coming back to you when you give it out.
 Respect your tenants and they’re more likely to respect you and your property in return.

 2. Set fair rent, just below market rates.